 The Citi Premier foreign transaction fee is 0%.
-Premier is one of several Citi credit cards with no foreign transaction fee.
-The others include the Citi / AAdvantage airline miles cards and the Costco Anywhere Visa cards.
-When you use one of these cards, you won’t be charged extra for purchases made abroad.
-Foreign transaction fees range from 0%-3% on other credit cards, with 3% being the standard for Citi cards that charge a foreign transaction fee.
+Citi Premier is one of several Citi credit cards with no foreign transaction fee.
+When you use one of these cards, you won't be charged extra for purchases made abroad, or from merchants based outside the U.S. Foreign transaction fees range from 0%-3% on other credit cards, with 3% being the standard for Citi credit cards that charge a foreign transaction fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.